santhoshp0021/OfficeAutomation/README.md

 - **Dashboard:** Overview of all students, faculty, courses, feedback, and grievances.
 - **Manage Users:** Add/edit/delete students and faculty.
 - **Assign Courses:** Assign faculty to courses and manage electives.
-- **View Analytics:** Access all feedback and grievance analytics, including charts and reports.
+- **View Analytics:** Access all feedback and grievance analytics, including stats and charts.
-- **Notifications:** Send notifications to students and faculty.
+- **Notifications:** Send notifications to students.

 ---